syrenly/angular-w-tailwind/README.md

 # AngularWTailwind

 👋 Hi, I’m @syrenly and welcome to **angular-w-tailwind** repo!

 This is a sample app that uses Tailwind and DaisyUI frameworks.
-No unit test implemented.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2, currently updated to version 17.3.1.

+⚗️ Some unit tests implemented. 🚧 I'm working on it! 🚧

 ## Development server